-The Case Manager will contact the DO if an allegation is made against a member of staff or another adult (including supply staff, volunteers and contractors) where their actions may have met the 'harms threshold' and the individual is alleged to have:
+The Case Manager will contact the LADO if an allegation is made against a member of staff or another adult (including supply staff, volunteers and contractors) where their actions may have met the 'harm threshold' and the individual is alleged to have:

-- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates s/he may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- behaved in a way that has harmed a child, or may have harmed a child, and/or - possibly committed a criminal offence against or related to a child, and/or - behaved towards a child or children in a way that indicates s/he may pose a risk of harm to children, and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-The advice of the DO can also be sought if there is uncertainty as to whether a referral should be made or for example there are concerns about the staff member's conduct outside work which may raise concerns about their suitability to work with children.
+The advice of the LADO can also be sought if there is uncertainty as to whether a referral should be made or for example there are concerns about the staff member's conduct outside work which may raise concerns about their suitability to work with children, this is known as transferrable risk.

-The Case Manager will inform the accused person about the concern/allegation as soon as possible after consulting with the DO.
-It is extremely important that the Case Manager provides them with as much information as possible at that time.
-However, where a strategy discussion is needed, or Police or Children's Social Care services need to be involved, the Case Manager will not do that until those agencies have been consulted and have agreed what information can be disclosed to the accused.
+When to inform the individual of the allegation will be considered carefully on a case-by-case basis with guidance as required from the LADO, and if appropriate LA Children's Social Care and the Police.
+The Case Manager will inform the accused person about the concern or allegation as soon as possible after consulting with the LADO.
+However, where a strategy discussion is needed, or Police or the LA Children's Social Care services need to be involved, the Case Manager will not do that until those agencies have been consulted and have agreed what information can be disclosed to the accused.

-The Case Manager will appoint a named representative to keep the person who is the subject of the concern/allegation informed of the progress of the case and consider what other support is appropriate for the individual.
+The Case Manager will appoint a named representative to keep the person who is the subject of the concern or allegation informed of the progress of the case and consider what other support is appropriate for the individual.